CS4225-AY20Sem1-Group4/COVID19-Twitter-Sentiment-Analysis/README.md

 ##### Hydration

 Hydration is the process of extracting all of a tweet’s data from Twitter using Twitter’s API.
 To do this, we made use of twarc, an API which interacts with Twitter’s API and does the hydration for us.
 We contemplated on using stream processing (e.g Storm) but since Twitter’s API is rate limited to 300 requests per a 15-minute window for each Twitter Developer Account application, there was no point in using stream processing to achieve millisecond latency.
 This is because, after hydrating 300 requests in ~5 minutes, we would still have to wait for 10 minutes before being able to hydrate again.
-Thus, Twitter’s API was the main bottleneck in the hydration process.
-Moreover, storage was not a concern, meaning that we did not need to sieve out data and could store it all since Azure had scalable storage and we had the funds to scale our usage.
-As such, we decided to move away from the idea of using stream processing as it had minimal gains in our context.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/35773953/101278160-97027280-37f4-11eb-850d-c3f29381557c.png">